worldbank/gld/Support/B - Country Survey Details/GEO/LFS/Converting between ICLS Definitions.md

 # Current coding for the GEO LFS

-In 2017-2019, the respondents who indicate that they either worked for salary (A1 is Yes) or engaged in activities for own consumption (A2 is Yes) are employed (B1 is only for employed respondents - see image below).
+In 2017-2019, the respondents who indicate that they either worked for salary (A1 is Yes) or engaged in activities for own consumption (A2 is Yes) are employed.
+The skip pattern leads such respondents to the first question in the section B on employment details (skip to B1 in the image below).

 ![2017_questionnaire](utilities/2017_icls.png)